Bail reform: Why didn't judge detain New Mexico compound suspects?

 The decision stunned many, and prompted threats against Backus.
 But experts say the move is the result of a series of recent changes to how the state treats defendants before their trials, with "clear and convincing evidence" of being a danger to the community a legal requirement for pre-trial detention with no bail.

 "These people have been charged.
-They have not been convicted," said Leo Romero, a law professor emeritus at the University of New Mexico and the chairman of a committee that made recommendations on reforming cash bail in the state, which were adopted by the state Supreme Court in 2017.
+They have not been convicted," said Leo Romero, a professor emeritus at the University of New Mexico Law School and the chairman of a committee that made recommendations on reforming cash bail in the state, which were adopted by the state Supreme Court in 2017.

 "So you're balancing individual rights versus safety of the community, and the judge is weighing that when she is determining the evidence presented by the prosecutor," he said.